BlazejBartoszek/RelaxifyWebApp/README.md

 - module for logging in and registering new users divided into Client/Administrator roles

 ## Instalation
-you don't need to install the application, you can find it at this address:
+you don't need to install the application, you can find it below:

 https://relaxifyeventrentweb.azurewebsites.net/

-when registering you can choose user type, when using admin, click admin and then it will be available with full access to the site
+when registering you can choose user type, click admin and then it will be available with full access to the site